 Introduction

 G.K.
-Beale's influential study The Temple and the Church's Mission (2004) argues that the temple theme provides the key to understanding the Bible's overarching narrative: God's purpose from creation has been to expand his presence from the temple-garden of Eden to fill the entire earth.
-This cosmic temple theology illuminates texts from Genesis to Revelation and provides a framework for understanding the church's identity and mission as the dwelling place of God's Spirit.
+Beale's The Temple and the Church's Mission (2004) demonstrates that this temple theology provides the framework for understanding Scripture's grand narrative.
+God's purpose from creation has been to expand his glorious presence from the temple-garden of Eden until it fills the entire earth.
+The church, as the temple of the Holy Spirit (1 Corinthians 3:16), participates in this cosmic mission by embodying God's presence in the world.

 Biblical Foundation